haravetskyy/space-adventure/README.md

 # Space Adventure

-Training project aimed at using <video> HTML tag gradient effect and in team using git
+Training project aimed at using <video> HTML tag, CSS gradient effect and in using git in team

 #

-**Made by Taras Kostiv and Yura Haravetskyy**
+**Made by Taras Kostiv and Yuriy Haravetskyy**